PeterEB/coap-node/README.md

 The signature of a read method is `function (cb)`, where `cb(err, val)` is an err-back function that you should call and pass the read value through its second argument `val` when your reading operation accomplishes.
 If any error occurs, pass the error through the first argument `err` to tell **coap-node** there is something bad happening.

-Let me show you an exmaple:
+Let me show you an example:

 ```js
 cnode.initResrc('temperature', 0, {